cfengine/documentation/reference/promise-types/packages.markdown

 **Description**: Regular expression with one back-reference to extract package architecture string

-An unanchored regular expression that contains exactly one parenthesized back reference that marks the location in the listed package at which the architecture is specified.
+An [unanchored][unanchored] regular expression that contains exactly one parenthesized back reference that marks the location in the listed package at which the architecture is specified.